 Today, Casa Malpais is a Springerville city property and can be visited only while on a tour organized by the good people at the Casa Malpais Archaeological Park and Museum at 418 East Main Street in Springerville.
 Tours originate at the museum and are only available Tuesdays through Saturdays, March through November.

 Great wooden roof beams were hauled about 20 miles by hand.
 A huge, rectangular stone kiva was built with windows and slots that allow summer solstice light to fall on intricate pictoglyphs inside.
 They built a network of finely engineered irrigation canals in the river valley below.
 But beneath the ruins are even deeper secrets — beneath lie the only catacombs found in the prehistoric West.
-And in the architecture and artifacts, these ruins along the Little Colorado River also hold possible clues to the birth of a new religion that evolved during the almost simultaneous collapse of cultures all across the Southwest.
+And in the architecture and artifacts, these ruins along the Little Colorado River also hold possible clues to the birth of a new religion that evolved during the almost simultaneous collapse of major cultures all across the Southwest.